quandl/quandl-python/FOR_ANALYSTS.md

 data = quandl.get('NSE/OIL')
 ```

 This finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
-You can then view the dataframe with
+You can then view the dataframe with:

 ```python
 data.head()